-For Fatal Errors during processor initialization, the System Status LED will be set to a steady Amber color, indicating an unrecoverable system failure condition.
+For Fatal Errors during processor initialization, the System Status LED will be set to a steady Amber color, indicating an unrecoverable system failure condition

-Major: If the "Post Error Pause" setup option is enabled, the system goes directly to the Error Manager to display the error, and logs the POST Error Code to SEL.
+Major: If the "Post Error Pause" setup option is enabled, the system goes directly to the Error Manager screen to display the error and log the error code to SEL.
 Operator intervention is required to continue booting the system.

-Otherwise, if "POST Error Pause" is disabled, the system continues to boot and no prompt is given for the error, although the Post Error Code is logged to the Error Manager and in a SEL message.
+Otherwise, if "POST Error Pause" is disabled, the system continues to boot and no prompt is given for the error, although the error code is logged to the Error Manager and in a SEL message.

-Minor: The message is displayed on the screen or on the Error Manager screen, and the POST Error Code is logged to the SEL.
+• Minor: The message is displayed on the screen or on the Error Manager screen, and the POST Error Code is logged to the SEL.
 The system continues booting in a degraded state.
 The user may want to replace the erroneous unit.
 The POST Error Pause option setting in the BIOS setup does not have any effect on this error.